AkshayaaUdayakumar/Accent-Classifier/accent-classifier/README.md

    # Navigate to the project directory
    cd accent-classifier

-   # Deploy to Vercel
+   # Deploy to Railway
-   vercel
+   Railway
    ```

 4. **Deployment Configuration**: